churchconnect/rest-api/README.md

 We deploy the API to an AWS Elastic Beanstalk environment, configured as follows:

 * Tomcat application
+* build your own war file or download one from the build page.
+See the section below on getting a WAR file.
 * choose a `t2.micro` instance type
 * In software configuration:
     * Max JVM Heap: 768m